Audio-Experience-Design/LAPChallenge/README.md

 ## Repository structure
 - folder **task1**
-  - ``task1_validate.m`` demonstrate how to test deviations in terms of localization metrics predicted by an auditory model.
+  - ``task1_validate.m`` demonstrates how to test deviations in terms of localization metrics predicted by an auditory model.
   - ``task1_score.md`` contains the instructions to compute the overall score given the set of collections.
 - folder **task2**
   - ``task2_metrics.ipynb`` showcases how to use the [SAM](https://spatial-audio-metrics.readthedocs.io/en/latest/) package to validate and compute the scores for Task 2.